How Much Do Coders Make? (Salary and Earning Potential)

 1. Get familiar with coding language

-Before you enter a coding training program, it's a good idea to familiarize yourself with the most used coding languages like Java, Python and C platforms.
+Before you enter a coding training program, it's a good idea to familiarize yourself with the most-used coding languages like Java, Python and C platforms.
 Working from a base knowledge of the main coding languages may help you progress more easily through training courses.
-You can actually teach yourself a lot of coding without going through a program, however, it may still be better to complete official training, so you become a stronger candidate for potential jobs.
+You can actually teach yourself a lot of coding without going through a program, though it may still be better to complete official training, so you become a stronger candidate for potential jobs.

 Here are some ways you can begin to expand your knowledge of computer coding:

-- Using tutorials: Look for interactive coding tutorials that will help take you through the steps of beginning and some advanced coding methods.
+Use tutorials.
+Look for interactive coding tutorials that may help take you through the steps of beginning and some advanced coding methods.

-- Follow coding professionals online: Find blogs, podcasts and video channels dedicated to coding instruction and information.
+Follow coders online.
+Find blogs, podcasts and video channels dedicated to coding instruction and information.
 Reading from thought leaders in the industry is a great way to get to know more about a career in computer coding before you get started.

 2. Enroll in a training program

-There are multiple options for training and earning an education as a computer coder:
+There are multiple options for training and earning an education as a computer coder, including:

-- Go through coding bootcamp: Coding bootcamp is a training program that introduces you to the major coding languages.
-One of the benefits of training through a coding bootcamp is the accelerated class schedule.
+Coding boot camp is a training program that introduces you to the major coding languages.
+One of the benefits of training through a coding boot camp is the accelerated class schedule.
 You can learn coding basics in a shorter timeframe than it takes to earn a degree, allowing you to begin working as a computer coder more quickly.

-Even before you graduate, start creating your networking circle by attending career training seminars and forming networking relationships with other students, instructors and other professionals you meet.
+Even before you graduate, start creating your networking circle by attending career training seminars and forming networking relationships with other students, instructors and other people you meet.
 Find industry events, participate in internship programs and seek out mentors from the technology sector.
-Many professionals are ready to help incoming computer coders who ask for assistance and advice getting started in their careers.
+Many people are ready to help incoming computer coders who ask for assistance and advice for getting started in their careers.